hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 Apache SkyWalking provides a list of agents to be used for building *Java*, *.NET Core*, *PHP*, *Node.js*, *Golang*, *LUA*, *Rust* and *C++* apps.
 It provides tracing, metrics analysis, alerting, service mesh observability and visualization.

 Apache SkyWalking is lightweight, scalable, and supports alerting and visualization.
 It can be easily set up as a *self-managed* APM tool within an on-premises data center.
-This avoids leasing customer data to third party services and matches well with the restricted security restriction in HPE GreenLake for Private Cloud Enterprise environment.
+This avoids leasing customer data to third party services and matches very well with the security restriction in HPE GreenLake for Private Cloud Enterprise environment.

 ## Prerequisites